 - The benefits of starting a mentoring program in the workplace

-- What successful mentoring programs in corporations look like
+- What successful mentoring programs look like

 You can also learn more about mentoring programs with our free eBook, Mentoring That Works.
 Download it here.

 Mentoring is a win-win-win for mentors, mentees, and organizations

 Mentored employees are promoted five times more often than those without mentoring.

 Mentored employees are 44% less likely to leave the company over a five year period.